 Melt Café @ Mandarin Oriental Hotel Singapore

-This is one of our faves because – in contrast to just about every other high-end brunch in town – we’ve never once felt let down by the food at any of the dizzying array of stations, from the Tandoor grill, to the live carving station, to the succulent fresh seafood and sashimi.
-They also offer up lots of fun fab kids’ activities during Sunday brunch with caring attendants and activities like a big movie screen and coloring tables.
-Given that kids 6 and under eat free, we say let them eat cake (and cookies, and lollipops…).
+Melt Café is one of our faves because – in contrast to just about every other high-end brunch in town – we’ve never once felt let down by the food at any of from the Tandoor grill, to the succulent fresh seafood and sashimi.
 The outdoor dining area can get a bit hot at midday, but you’ll be rewarded with some lovely views of Marina Bay.

 Oasis Restaurant @ Grand Hyatt Singapore